se-edu/se-book/gitAndGithub/managePRs/text.md

   <include src="../createPRs/unit-inElsewhere-asFlat.md#main" boilerplate />
 </modal>

 1a.
 Go to the respective PR page and click on the `Files changed` tab.
-Hover over the line you want to comment on and click on the <span style="color:#0066ff">{{ fas_plus_square }}</span> icon that appears on the left margin.
+Hover over the line you want to comment on and click on the <span style="color:#0066ff">:fas-plus-square:</span> icon that appears on the left margin.
 That should create a text box for you to enter your comment.

 <img src="{{baseUrl}}/gitAndGithub/managePRs/images/startReview.png" width="800" />
 <p/>